httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 origin.
 The initial origin is composed from:

   - Scheme: "https"
-  - Host: the value sent in Server Name Indication (SNI, {{!RFC6066}}, Section 3), converted to lower case
+  - Host: the value sent in Server Name Indication (SNI, {{!RFC6066}}, Section 3), converted to lower case; if SNI is not present, the remote address of the connection (i.e., the server's IP address)
   - Port: the remote port of the connection (i.e., the server's port)

 The contents of that ORIGIN frame (and subsequent ones) allows the server to incrementally add new